Fast, inexpensive, and easy to create, this Redwork Chicken Tea Towel makes a fun addition to your kitchen or a lovely, thoughtful gift.

 If you know me at all, you know that I have an entire room full of sewing, painting, drawing and other craft projects to complete.
 (Don’t even get me started about the writing projects that I have “in-progress.”)
 How about you?
 What’s in your “Project Closet”?

 But don’t you ever just want to start and finish a project in the same day?
 That’s how I’ve been feeling lately.
-So last week, I started cruising the internet looking for some creative inspiration, and it wasn’t long before I hit on this awesome little piece of redwork→
+So last week, I started cruising Pinterest for some creative inspiration, and ended up finding a huge board of old-fashioned redwork like my great-grandma used to do.
+Eureka!

 Now, it’s no secret that I’ve had chickens on my mind lately.
 In less than a week, I’m off to Camp Blogaway, where among other things I’ll be representing Nest Fresh Eggs, and so I’ve been experimenting with all sorts of egg recipes lately.
 In addition, these little ladies just joined our family last week:

-The chicken tea towel was a perfect afternoon project!
+A chicken tea towel was a perfect afternoon project!
 Fast, inexpensive, and simple to create.
-Plus, it’s so cute!
+Plus – so cute!

 A quick search brought me to Knitting-and.com, where I found a collection of great free embroidery patterns.
 Even better, the images themselves are from the 1940’s and are all in public domain!
-However, the specific patterns on that page belong to the website owner, Sarah, and since I wanted to be able to share a pattern that you could print directly, I drew up a new one just for this project.
+However, the specific pattern I found to an Etsy seller, and since I wanted to be able to share a pattern that you could print directly, I drew up a new one just for this project.
 You can download my pattern PDF here → FREE Redwork Chicken Pattern.
 (You are welcome to share this pattern with others if you link it back to this webpage.)

 Here’s my finished towel.
 Isn’t this just adorable?
 If you want to make one of these lovelies, it will cost you just a few bucks and a couple of hours.